Protect Your Plants Throughout Winter

 Avoid ‘Over-Warming’

-It might seem like the right thing to do by keeping your plants extra warm during the frigid winter temperatures, but be careful.
+It might seem like the right thing to keep your plants extra warm during the frigid winter temperatures, but be careful.
 Just as cold can kill your plants, too much in the opposite direction can also spell disaster.
 The best temperature zone is between 60 and 70 degrees Fahrenheit.

 Water Less and With Warm Water